Learn about the social enterprise climate in Southeast Asia from local innovators

 Transportation within the Philippines: We’ll cover all ground travel and flights within the Philippines.

 10 Breakfasts, 6 lunches, and 6 dinners: You’ll get a taste of traditional Filipino food, and enjoy delicious vegetarian/vegan meals with a focus on local and organic ingredients.
 For the remaining meals, we’ll visit local restaurants where you’ll order for yourself.

 Entrance to 5 Learning Sessions: All of our speakers and trainers are paid a fair wage for their time and expertise!
-Speakers for this trip will include Reece Fernandez-Ruiz of Rags2Riches, Anya Lim of ANTHILL Fabric Gallery, Hannah Theisen of A Beautiful Refuge and TELAstory Factory Project, Mark and Rochelle Martin of Precious Trading Company, and Kylie Misa of WVN Home.
+Speakers for this trip will include Reece Fernandez-Ruiz of Rags2Riches, Anya Lim of ANTHILL Fabric Gallery, Hannah Theisen of A Beautiful Refuge and TELAstory Incorporated, Mark and Rochelle Martin of Precious Trading Company, and Kylie Misa of WVN Home.

 Accommodation: We’ll be staying in group-style accommodations.
 You will have your own bed, but will be sharing a room with other participants. *If you’d prefer a private room, let us know- this is available upon request for an additional fee.